dsa-ou/m269-installer/docs/README.md

  echo 'if [ -f ~/.bashrc ]; then source ~/.bashrc; fi' >> ~/.bash_profile
  ```
 Then close your terminal, open a new one, and try again steps 2 and 3.

-## 5 Re-installing

-If you haven't removed the installation files from your M269 folder,
-you can re-install the software after uninstalling it,
-e.g. to work again on your M269 notebooks.
-Do as follows:

-1. Open a new PowerShell (Windows) or a new terminal (Unix).

-2. Go to your M269 folder by entering `cd <M269 folder path>`, e.g. `cd ~/OU/m269-24j`.

-3. Run the installation script with an extra space and period after the command, compared to step 5 in Section 2:
-   - **Windows**: `.\install.ps1 .`
-   - **Unix**: `./install.sh .`

-4. Close the PowerShell or terminal you opened in step 1.

 ## Licence